VirtualSTEM/codeBryteMod01/README.md

 Note: Resource files (i.e., language file, models, and textures) have been added to this module.

 ## Steps:
+1. DONE FOR YOU - Create the class `CustomTier.java` enum class.
+This class will define a custom Tier for our custom tools (note: Axes, Pickaxes, Shovels, and Hoes are Tiered Tools.
+Swords are Tiered items as well).
-* In `ItemInitializer.java`, register a custom Item for each Tool (Sword, Shovel, Pickaxe, Hoe, and Axe) using the `Tier` created in the `CustomTier.java` class provided for you.
+2. In `ItemInitializer.java`, register a custom Item for each of: Shovel, Pickaxe, Hoe, Axe, and Sword) using the `Tier` created in the `CustomTier.java` class provided for you.
+3. In `ModCommonEvents.java`, create `ItemStack` variables for each custom tiered Item.

-* In `ModCommonEvents.java`, add the new `Item`s to the creative tab.
+4. In `ModCommonEvents.java`, add each tiered Item `ItemStack` variable to the `ExampleMod.ITEM_STACK_COLLECTION` ArrayList.
+5. DONE FOR YOU - In `src/main/resources/assets/examplemod/lang/en_us.json`, add display names for each custom tiered Item.
+6. DONE FOR YOU - Create a resource model files for each custom tiered Item.
+7. DONE FOR YOU - Create a resource texture files for each custom tiered Item.

 ## Files Needing Modification: